mhansen718/15-440/15-440Lab3/src/README.txt

 HOW TO RUN OUR EXAMPLES:
     Two examples are provide with the code, MostRecentCommonAncestor and .
-    These examples require records specific form and example record sets are provided (family.txt and respectively).
+    These examples require records specific form and example record sets are provided (short_family.txt and respectively).

     To run these examples, the following two commands are required:

-       java MostRecentCommondAncestor [record file] [start record] [end record] [person1] [p1 birthyear] [person2] [p2 brithyear] [listen port] [local port]
+       java FamilyCollection [record file] [start record] [end record] [family1] [person2] [listen port] [local port]

        java

-     The first example takes a dataset of family tree information in which each record contains a person's name and birthyear as well as there parents, parent's parents, etc. for 5 generations (including themselves).
-Using this tree, the dataset is transformed via MapReduce into a list of paired
+     The first example takes a dataset of family tree information in which each record contains a person's name and birthyear as well as their parents.
+Using this small, record, the MapReduce facility combines these records into families based on last name (a small unit; ie person and their parents) are placed into both the mother and father's family.
+Once done, the data is now output as a pair of family names (string) and members (hashset).
+The intersection of two of these records represents the common members of both families.

+     The second example